makinahmet/react-mui-components/README.md

 npm install @mui/icons-material  //to use material ui icons.
 Over 2000 icons<br>

 # NOTES
-All components are in the
+All components are in the components folder.